 Reader registration is only for one calendar year.
 Readers have to renew their registrations before using the Reading Rooms in the new calendar year.
 Registrations can be renewed by clicking on the link „add another theme”.
 You then have to print out and sign the new registration form.

 If the topic you are working on changes during the year or if you are working on various topics at the same time, you need to register for each topic.

 To view materials from an archive or collection not listed in your existing registration, you need to add the new archive or collection to your current registration.

 Ordering archival materials

 To order archival materials you need to complete an order slip provided in the Reading Room.
 When ordering, please note the retrieval times for archival materials.
-At our Main Reading Room and our Reading Room Pariser Platz, the retrieval times for requests for materials are 10 am and 1pm.
+At our Main Reading Room and our Reading Room Pariser Platz, the requested materials will be provided the following opening day if ordered before 3 pm by the previous opening day.
 Unless held in external storage, materials and books requested after 1 pm will be available to view the next opening day.

 To order copies or scans etc., you first need to submit a request.
 As a rule, our Reading Room Regulations allow for the provision of 50 copied pages per person and per topic in any given year.
 Individual case arrangements are possible on request.

 We are unable to provide scans or copies where this contravenes copyright restrictions or is contrary to our own guidelines on the conservation and preservation of materials.
 If your request for copies is not granted, you will be informed of the reasons by the responsible member of staff.

 The preparation of the copies or scans takes an average of 14 days unless permissions from copyright holders are required.

 Please collect your copy and scan requests on the appropriate application form and hand it in at the end of your research, at the latest half an hour before the Reading Rooms close.